 How to Repair or Fix a Leaking Mitsubishi Aircon

 1. Remove the aircon from the wall or window

-As most aircon units are naturally heavy, it’s always a good idea to ask for assistance from other members of the house or an AC technician.
+As most aircon units are naturally heavy, it’s always a good idea to ask for assistance from other members of the house or from a technician.
 Make sure to move the aircon gently to avoid any slip-ups.
-For additional caution, refer to the AC manual for best handling tips.
+For additional caution, refer to the manual for best handling tips.

 Once you’ve successfully removed the unit, place it on a dry, clean and flat surface.
 Avoid placing it on wet and dirty surfaces such as soil or grass to prevent additional problems.